 Yet she showed no sign of fear.
 Not even a whimper, as huge axes swung mere inches from her body, more than ready to cut her in half, making this her final resting place.
 You see, Lumen is a puzzle platformer and a dangerous one at that.
 The camera?
 Forget it.
 That thing isn’t going to prevent traps from ending your existence or stop the creatures that inhabit the world from catching you.
 No such luck.
 Instead, its use is to change parts of the environment, creating platforms and manipulating objects beyond physical reach.

 Like so many other nights that she does not recall, a little girl wakes up in her dreams.
 She finds herself in a world of nightmare and a mysterious voice tells her to get up and to start walking.

-Aside from that minor tidbit and a few mishaps in the voice acting, it was a fun 30 or so minute adventure, which culminated with – minor spoiler – a choice.
+Aside from that minor tidbit and a few mishaps in the voice acting, it was a fun 30-or-so minute adventure, which culminated with – minor spoiler – a choice.
 As the credits rolled, I was still wondering if I had made the right call.
-Maybe I should go back, experience the alternative?
+Maybe I should go back and experience the alternative.
 Maybe I will.
 At some point.
 But until then, the little girl still needs someone to help her through the nightmare that is Lumen.
 Remember, there’s nothing to fear but fear itself.